 Is there a parent portal?

-One parent for each student will be offered a Brightspace for Parents account that will give them insight into their child’s progress in their online course(s).
-Once a student turns 18, a student must authorize access to their parent.
+One parent for each student will be offered a Genius account that will give them insight into their child’s progress in their online course(s).
+Parents can log into Genius here.

 Do universities/colleges value online courses differently than in-class courses?